Schmavery/facebook-chat-api/DOCS.md

 If `type` is `"message_reaction"`, then the object will have following fields (enabled `listenEvents` required):
 - `"reaction"`: Contains reaction emoji
-- `"userId"`: The reaction senders ID
+- `"userID"`: The reaction senders ID
-- `"senderId"`: ID of author the message, where has been reaction added
+- `"senderID"`: ID of author the message, where has been reaction added
-- `"messageId"`: The ID of message
+- `"messageID"`: The ID of message
-- `"threadId"`: ID of thread where has been message sent
+- `"threadID"`: ID of thread where has been message sent
-- `"offlineThreadingId"`: The offline message ID
+- `"offlineThreadingID"`: The offline message ID

 <a name="presence"></a>
 If enabled through [setOptions](#setOptions), `message` could also be a presence object, (`type` will be `"presence"`), which is the online status of the user's friends.
 That object given to the callback will have the following fields: